 Instructions

 • Peel the apples if desired.
-(We prefer to peel them for this recipe, but it's also fine to leave them on.)
+(We prefer to peel them for this recipe, but it's also fine to leave the skin on.)

-• Dice the apples in 1 1/2-Inch pieces.
+• Dice the apples into 1 1/2-inch pieces.
 Discard the cores.

-• Remove from heat, stir in any optional spices, and let cool at least slightly.
+• Remove from heat, stir in any optional ingredients, and let cool at least slightly.
 Serve warm or store for future use.

 Notes